Pharmacy Opening Hours - Easter Bank Holiday

 LEAP (Local Energy Advice Programme)

-A new free energy and money saving advice service.
-LEAP can help you to save money and to keep your home warm and cosy.
+The Local Energy Advice Programme is a free energy and money saving advice service.
+LEAP can help you to save money and to keep your home warm and cosey.
+If you're eligible, you will get a free home visit from a Home Energy Advisor.

 Information Sharing - Stockport Foundation Trust